hyperbaton/cft/README.md

   }
 }
 ```
 Apart from the common fields, this need includes a fluid stack object.
-Yes, it's in PascalCase because it uses Forge
+Yes, it's in PascalCase because it uses NeoForge
 parsing method for FluidStack.
-- `fluid_stack`: A FluidStack object that contains the reference of the fluid and the amount in milibuckets.
+- `fluid_stack`: A FluidStack object that contains the reference of the fluid and the amount in millibuckets.
 </details>

 #### Energy Need

-Works very similar to the Fluid Needs, but in this case the product consumed is just Forge Energy.
+Works very similar to the Fluid Needs, but in this case the product consumed is just NeoForge Energy.
 It can be taken from
 any block within the Xoonglin's home that implements the IEnergyStorage interface.
 The block must contain enough energy
 within itself and also be able to manage enough throughput: If the need requires more energy at once, the Xoonglin may
 not be able to extract it.
 This can be tuned by balancing amount and frequency.

 <details>
-    <summary>Sample fluid need file</summary>
+    <summary>Sample energy need file</summary>

 ```json
 {